mechapuru/xarm6lite_control/integration_doc.md

 The goal is to record the following data streams into a single ROS bag file for offline analysis and processing:
 - **Robot Arm**: Commanded and current state (joint positions, velocities).
-- **Gripper**: Commanded velocity and current position.
+- **Gripper**: Commanded velocity and current **normalized** position (0.0 for open, 1.0 for closed).
 - **Camera**: Color and depth image streams.

-## 2. The Challenge: Missing Gripper Topics
+## 2. The Challenge: Missing Gripper Topics & Raw Data

-While the robot and camera data are already available as ROS topics, the gripper commands and its current state are handled internally within the `xarm_joystick_input` node and are not published.
-To record this data, we must first modify the code to expose it on new ROS topics.
+While the robot and camera data are already available as ROS topics, the gripper commands and its current state are handled internally and are not published.
+Additionally, the raw position data from the gripper is in abstract hardware units.
+To solve this, we will:
+1. Expose the gripper command and state on new ROS topics.
+2. Normalize the raw position data to an intuitive `0.0` to `1.0` range.

 ## 3. Strategy

 The process is broken down into three steps:

-1.  **Code Modification**: Modify the `xarm_moveit_servo` package to create two new topics: `/gripper/command` and `/gripper/state`.
+1.  **Code Modification**: Modify the `xarm_moveit_servo` package to create and update the gripper topics.
 2.  **Build & Run**: Rebuild the workspace and run the system as usual.
 3.  **Record Data**: Use the `ros2 bag record` command to capture all the necessary topics simultaneously.